MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

     :::image type="content" source="../images/crm-to-customer.png" alt-text="Screenshot that shows how the CRM to Customer data flow looks.":::

-These are the settings you need to modify in the data flow for these files:
+Modify these settings in the data flow for the indicated files:

 For the `CRMAddress` source: